 My new reconsiderations of Exercises for Ear happen to coincide with the Poetry Room’s recent digitization of a 1969 Jonas reading.
 It is now the only (of two) recorded Jonas readings available.
 The recording is brilliant—clean, as if Jonas is in the room with you.
 It contains a selection of Exercises for Ear, along with other poems from his big work Orgasms, and what I think is his great long poem, “Love, the Poem, the Sea & Other Pieces Examined By Me”.
 I’m instantly struck by Jonas’ elegant, refined tone.
 The barrage of vowels and consonants so prevalent on the page is almost understated.
 The voice is confident, he navigates his lines, line breaks, starts and stops seamlessly.
 This reading catches Jonas at the height of his powers.
 Though recorded the year before he died, the level of his delivery is stellar.
 By this point in his life, Stephen Jonas knew that he’d accomplished what he set out to do:

 I look forward to continuing these explorations of Jonas in future installments.
 Stay tuned.

 Curator’s Note: The Poetry Room’s July 10, 1969 recording of Stephen Jonas was likely made at the Fassett Recording Studio in Boston, where the Poetry Room also made its early recordings of John Wieners and Robert Creeley.
-The Jonas recording has recently been transferred from its fragile reel-to-reel format and will be made available in its entirety on our Listening Booth in the next few months.
 Photograph courtesy of Paul Petricone.